-In January 2021, the Company entered into a new operating lease for general office purposes including laboratory use in Boston, Massachusetts, with a term commencing on April 1, 2021 and continuing through December 2026.
+In January 2021, the Company entered into a new operating lease for general office purposes including laboratory use in Boston, Massachusetts, with a term commencing in May 2021 and continuing through May 2026.
 The amount of square feet of office space is 10,082 square feet and the Company's minimum commitment under the new lease is approximately \$880 thousand dollars annually.